 Regarding contracts.
-In order to guarantee that seized assets continue to be productive and generators of employment, and avoid their preservation and custody from becoming a monetary burden on the public budget, asset administration entities may enter into lease, administration or trust agreements to manage any of the assets under their custody.
-The procedures to select contractors and to execute contracts shall be governed by the
+77 In order to guarantee that seized assets continue to be productive and generators of employment, and avoid their preservation and custody from becoming a monetary burden on the public budget, asset administration entities may enter into lease,

-&lt;sup>75 Document on Best Practices for the Administration of Seized and Forfeited Assets, page 15.
+75 Document on Best Practices for the Administration of Seized and Forfeited Assets, page 15.

-&lt;sup>76 Article 7 of the Model Regulations on Money Laundering Offenses relating to Drug Trafficking and other Serious Crimes.
+76 Article 7 of the Model Regulations on Money Laundering Offenses relating to Drug Trafficking and other Serious Crimes.

-&lt;sup>77 In order to carry out an efficient administration of seized and forfeited assets, certain countries are exempt by law from the regular contracting procedures regulated by the Law on Government Contracting.
+77 In order to carry out an efficient administration of seized and forfeited assets, certain countries are exempt by law from the regular contracting procedures regulated by the Law on Government Contracting.